-Hindman, the seat of Knott county, is a town at the forks of Troublesome Creek.
-Hindman was established in 1884 when the county was formed and named for then Lieutenant Governor James P. Hindman.
+Hindman, the seat of Knott county, is at the forks of Troublesome Creek.
+Settlement began by the 1850s and Hindman was established in 1884 when the county was formed.
+It was named for then Lieutenant Governor James P. Hindman.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER

-© 2014 David C. Elbon
+© 2022 David C. Elbon